A couple, their baby and their dog died on a California hiking trail — and officials don’t know why

 “It’s conceivable that it is the cause,” Caron said.
 “But a lot needs to be done forensically to tie it to toxins.”

-Poisoning from mines are also a possibility.
+Poisoning from mines is also a possibility.
 When the family was found Tuesday, first responders treated the scene as a hazmat site because carbon monoxide may have leaked out from nearby mines.
 But the hazmat declaration was lifted on Wednesday, and the cause is looking less likely, Mariposa County Sheriff Jeremy Briese told the Fresno Bee.
 The closest mine Briese told the paper he knew of was three miles from where the family was found.

 “We have not found any old mine shafts near the area,” he added.
 “There are some mine shafts, but we can’t confirm if that’s the cause yet.”